 Both companies hired law firms staffed by a few lawyers who managed to file thousands of court cases, falsely claiming to have reviewed account documents and determined their accuracy.

 In a news release, Cordray called the companies’ debt collection practices “illegal and obnoxious.”
-In additional prepared remarks, he made clear Wednesday’s actions were meant to send a message to the debt collection industry.
+In additional prepared remarks, he made clear the CFPB actions were meant to send a message to the debt collection industry.

 “As these companies are the two largest debt buyers in the country, they now will be leading change in the marketplace,” Cordray said, “as they must overhaul their debt collection practices and reform the ways they collect debts through lawsuits.”